wp mail not working

 Next, Send Emails With Attachments

 Would you like to send emails with file attachments from WordPress?
-See our guide on sending WordPress emails with file attachments from your WordPress forms or other plugins.
+See our guide on sending WordPress emails with file attachments from your forms or other plugins.

 Fix Your WordPress Emails Now